ant-design/ant-design-pro-site/docs/css-modules.en-US.md

 }
 ```

-The basic principle of CSS Modules is simple: each class name (not declared by :global) is transformed according to certain rules to ensure that it is unique.
+The basic principle of CSS Modules is easy: each class name (not declared by :global) is transformed according to certain rules to ensure that it is unique.
 If you look at the dom structure of this example in your browser, you'll see that it actually renders like this

 ```html
 <div class="title___3TqAx">title</div>